below/HelloSilicon/README.md

 ## Chapter 7
 Linux, by design, is made for tinkering, and Darwin is not. `unistd.h` is not part of the userland MacOS SDK, and the whole system call mechanism is considered private and subject to change.
 As @sagaarjha said: _"Go used to create static binaries on macOS but they would constantly break whenever an update came out"_.
 Therefore, the code still lives in its own [branch](https://github.com/below/HelloSilicon/tree/Chapter_7).

 That said, I started to dig in [`xnu/bsd/kern.syscalls.master`](https://github.com/apple/darwin-xnu/blob/master/bsd/kern/syscalls.master), where it appears we can find the syscall numbers for things like [`openat`](https://github.com/apple/darwin-xnu/blob/a449c6a3b8014d9406c2ddbdc81795da24aa7443/bsd/kern/syscalls.master#L733).
-With this info, I tried to change the calls like this:
+With this info, I tried to change the calls:

 ```
 .macro  openFile    fileName, flags
         mov         X0, #AT_FDCWD